-We would like to invite you to your OPEN HOUSE on August 18th.
-It begins at 3 p.m. and concludes at 6 p.m.
+We would like to invite you to your OPEN HOUSE on August 17th.
+It begins at 3:00 pm and concludes at 6:00 pm.
 Students are welcome to bring their supplies, meet their teachers, get their locker number, and visit the school.
-This is a time for parents to complete online registration if you do not have access to a device, meet the teachers, pay lunch money, bring in medications, talk to transportation and our school nurse
+This is a time for parents to complete online registration if you do not have access to a device, meet the teachers, pay lunch money, bring in

-Students will be permitted into the building at 7:45 a.m.; our first round dismissal time is 3:16 PM.
+Students will be permitted into the building at 7:45 AM; our first round dismissal time is 3:16 PM.
 Parent drop off is in the front of the building and the bus loading zone is in the back.
 All exterior and interior doors will be locked for the duration of the school day.
-Visitors will be allowed into the building through the front door via an intercom/video system from 8:20 am-3:20pm.
+Visitors will be allowed into the building through the front door via an intercom/video system from 8:20 am-3:20 pm.
 We appreciate your understanding as we provide the safest environment for our students and staff.